 - Add remaining 4 tablespoons of butter to the skillet and melt.
 Add the flour and stir to combine.
 Cook until the flour turns blondish in color, about 4 minutes.
 Add chicken stock, cream, sage, thyme and a pinch of salt.
 Stir until smooth.

-- Add frozen peas, reduce heat to a simmer and cook for another 2-3 minutes, until sauce is thickened.
+- Add frozen peas, cooked chicken and potatoes back to the pan.
+Reduce heat to a simmer and cook for another 2-3 minutes, until sauce is thickened.
 Remove from heat.

 Assemble the Pie